] Office of Human Resources - Montgomery County Public Schools

 MINIMUM QUALIFICATION STANDARDS

-CERTIFICATE AND LICENSE REQUIREMENTS: N/A
+CERTIFICATE AND LICENSE REQUIREMENTS: Certified Public Accountant certificate preferred.

 PHYSICAL DEMANDS: (Special requirements such as lifting heavy objects and frequent climbing.)
 None.